jamesplease/backbone.simple-auth/README.md

 cookie.
 Once that is done, call `auth.determineAuth()` to notify the `auth` model that the user is logged in.

+#### Is this library secure?

+It might seem strange that this library considers a user authenticated if there is **any** value stored in the cookie.
+As surprising as it may seem, this is not a security concern.
+The fact is that there is simply no way for the client to be certain that the user really is authenticated.
+At most, you can make an educated guess.
+The educated guess that we're making is that the user is unlikely to tamper with the cookies.

+These guesses are always checked against the API whenever sensitive data is requested.
+Consequently, even a user who does mess with the cookies will be unable to access any sensitive data.
+At most, they will see an empty UI interface.

 ### Contributing

 #### Unit tests